European shares led lower by telecom, bank stocks

 * TUI, Carnival rise after earning updates (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 Adds details, updates prices)

-LONDON/MILAN, March 31 (Reuters) - European shares fell on Thursday after solid gains in the previous session, with French telecoms and Italian banks underperforming.
+LONDON, March 31 (Reuters) - European shares fell on Thursday after solid gains made in the previous session following dovish comments from the head of the U.S. Federal Reserve.

-The pan-European FTSEurofirst 300 index slid 1.1 percent by 1431 GMT.
-The index had risen 1.3 percent in the previous session after Fed Chair Janet Yellen’s call for caution in raising U.S. interest rates buoyed global stock markets.
+The pan-European FTSEurofirst 300 index slid 0.9 percent.
+The index had risen 1.3 percent in the previous session after Federal Reserve Chair Janet Yellen’s call for caution in raising U.S. interest rates buoyed global stock markets.

-Stefan de Schutter, portfolio manager at Alpha Trading in Frankfurt, said the market was consolidating recent gains due to the lack of fresh triggers which could come next week when U.S. companies give a start to the earnings season.

-French telecom stocks were among the worst performers after Orange and Bouygues gave them themselves until Sunday to salvage a merger between France’s dominant telecom operator and Bouygues Telecom, citing a lack of progress ahead of a Thursday deadline.
+French telecom stocks were among the worst performers after Orange and Bouygues extended negotiations on a possible sale of Bouygues Telecom until Sunday, citing a lack of progress ahead of a Thursday deadline.

-Orange shares fell 1.2 percent, while Bouygues declined 3.4 percent.
-Rival French telecom stocks also lost ground, with Iliad dropping 2.1 percent, Numericable-SFR down 1.9 percent and Altice down 0.9 percent.
+Orange shares fell 2 percent, while Bouygues declined 3.9 percent.
+Rival French telecom stocks also lost ground, with Iliad dropping 2.4 percent, Numericable-SFR down 3.9 percent and Altice fell by 1 percent.

 “I was selling Bouygues yesterday.
 These bid talks often take longer than expected, and the longer they go on, there’s always a chance it could unravel,” said Rupert Baker, a European equity sales executive at Mirabaud Securities.